-Kijkwijzer warns parents and educators of children up to a certain age whether a television programme or film may be harmful.
-Kijkwijzer does this firstly by giving an age recommendation: All Ages, 6 years, 9 years, 12 years and 16 years.
+Kijkwijzer informs parents and children whether a film or television programme may be harmful, and why.
+Kijkwijzer does this mainly by giving an age recommendation: All Ages, 6 years, 9 years, 12 years, 14 years, 16 years and 18 years.
 Pictograms are also used to show the reason for the recommendation: violence, fear, sex, discrimination, drug and/or alcohol abuse and coarse language.

 Kijkwijzer does not advise on suitability

 The Kijkwijzer age recommendation does not simply mean that a television programme or film is suitable for children of that age and above.
 Kijkwijzer makes no pronouncements on this.
 For example: a serious documentary bears the recommendation All Ages, because it contains no images that could be harmful to children.
 The film may nevertheless be unsuitable for young children, for example, because the content is too complex.

 Final responsibility rests with parents